-- For commercial monopolies, that is, for having 2 merchants in a trading center. - Objectives in event cards, detailed in the card itself and that normally have a duration of one turn. - Minor power objectives.
-Some minor powers have their objectives, which are achieved by the allied major powers that fulfill them.
+- 1 VP for each theater of operations where the power owns at least three areas (including minor allied areas) on the main map. - 1 VP for commercial monopolies, that is, for having 2 merchants in a trading center. - Objectives in event cards, detailed in the card itself and that normally have a duration of one turn. - Minor power objectives.
+Some minor powers have their objectives, which are achieved by the allied major powers that fulfill them. - Depending on the scenario, some players receive a bonus of victory points (for carrying a weaker combination of powers).
+Now is the time to receive them.